jsoliveir/bitbucketcli/Readme.md

 ### Bitbucket Cloud OAuth authentication

-Use the `-OAuth` argument to fetch a token using the workspace client/secret https://bitbucket.org/workspace/workspace/settings/api
+Use the `-UseOAuth` argument to fetch a token using the workspace client/secret https://bitbucket.org/workspace/workspace/settings/api

 ```powershell